Pictorial and apictorial polygonal jigsaw puzzles from arbitrary number of crossing cuts: Puzzle reconstruction under noisy conditions

 \section{Puzzle reconstruction under noisy conditions}

 Recall that a ``realistic'' crossing cuts puzzle constitutes a representation of the input pieces (and some bound on the erosion noise), and it seeks as output both the correct matings and the geometric transformation of each piece.
-As discussed above, at first sight one may wish to extend the initial greedy algorithm from Sec.~\ref{sec:mating_constraints} to find matings while using the relaxed ``noisy'' constraints ($\tilde{C}_1$ and $\tilde{C}_2$), and employ backtracking upon piece collisions.
-However, as analyzed above, the expected number of possible mates per edge (cf. Sec.~\ref{sec:stat_potential}) clearly makes this naive extension intractable.
-Moreover, under noise it is unclear what is the desired position (i.e., Euclidean transformation) of each piece, or how to compute it in the first place (that is, even if the mating relationships are set correctly).
-As a result, even the violations that entail backtracking in a possible algorithmic extension are ill-defined.
+As mentioned above, at first sight one may wish to extend the initial greedy Algorithm~\ref{alg:naive} from Sec.~\ref{sec:mating_constraints} while using the relaxed ``noisy'' constraints ($\tilde{C}_1$ and $\tilde{C}_2$) to find candidate matings, and if needed employ backtracking upon failures (e.g., piece collisions).
+However, as analyzed above, the expected number of candidate matings per edge (cf. Sec.~\ref{sec:stat_potential}) clearly makes this naive extension intractable.
+Moreover, under noise, it is unclear what is the desired position (i.e., Euclidean transformation) of each piece, or how to compute it in the first place, even if the mating relationships are resolved correctly.
 Fig.~\ref{fig:spring_motivation} illustrates some of these challenges.

 To address these difficulties we approach the problem in stages, and in particular, we begin with the simpler problem of solving the puzzle \textit{when the correct matings are given also}.
 More concretely, we first suggest a solution to this sub-problem by representing it as a multi-body spring-mass system where energy minimization is sought while the spring attractive forces apply between corresponding vertices.
 The solutions obtained this way are then used as scores for searching and determining the correct matings while incorporating a hierarchical (and progressively growing) set of circular constraints among adjacent pieces.
+For pictorial puzzles, we also add another set of pictorial constraints on top of the geometrical ones.